 Alaska continued to occupy Chilberg’s activities, with his interests in the Pioneer Mining Company and the Miners & Merchants Banks of Nome and Ketchikan.
-Now encumbered by hands-on experience and old-fashioned ambition, J. E. Chilberg extended his regional achievements to the presidency of the Century Company and vice-presidency of The Scandinavian-American Bank.
+Now enhanced by hands-on experience and old-fashioned ambition, Chilberg extended his regional achievements to the presidency of the Century Company and vice-presidency of The Scandinavian-American Bank.

 Suggesting an interest in indigenous culture, Chilberg was one of 20 local investors who subscribed $50,000 to enable the photographer Edward S. Curtis (1868-1952) to defray expenses of publishing the first volumes of his (later) famous work on North American Indians.